LaswitchTech/pythonTempHumdMonitor/README.md

 ![Version](https://img.shields.io/github/v/release/LaswitchTech/pythonTempHumdMonitor?label=Version&style=for-the-badge)

 ## Description
 This python application is used to monitor temperatures and humidity levels.
+You can also setup thresholds and a SMTP server to receive alerts.

 ## License
 This software is distributed under the [MIT](LICENSE) license.

 ## Requirements
 * Python 3
+* SMTP Server
 * MariaDB Server

 ## Security